-Christina Ferma is an associate in the Investigations and White Collar Defense practice of Paul Hastings and is based in the firm's Washington, DC office.
-Her practice focuses on matters in complex civil litigation, with an emphasis on the False Claims Act, white collar defense, and internal corporate investigations.
-Ms. Ferma has represented individuals and corporations in enforcement matters and litigation brought by the U.S. Department of Justice, the U.S. Securities and Exchange Commission, and qui tam relators.
+Christina Ferma is an associate in the Investigations and White Collar Defense practice of Paul Hastings and is based in the firm’s Washington, D.C. office.
+Her practice focuses on white-collar criminal defense, internal corporate investigations, compliance with government enforcement initiatives, and complex civil litigation, including matters related to the Foreign Corrupt Practices Act, the False Claims Act, financial fraud, and U.S. sanctions laws.
+Ms. Ferma has represented individuals and corporations in enforcement matters and litigation brought by the U.S. Department of Justice, the U.S. Securities and Exchange Commission, the U.S. Department of Treasury, and qui tam relators.
+She also has experience advising corporations on anti-corruption compliance programs and has worked as part of an independent corporate compliance monitorship team.

 Ms. Ferma is admitted to practice law in the District of Columbia, Virginia, and the Central District of Illinois.